dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/arm64-simulator-error.md

 ---
 layout: default-layout
-title: How do I resolve the ""Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
+title: How to resolve the ""Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, arm64, simulator, exclude architectures
-description: How do I resolve the ""Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
+description: How to resolve the ""Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
 needAutoGenerateSidebar: true
 ---

-# How do I resolve the "Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
+# How to resolve the "Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?

 [<< Back to FAQ index](index.md)